 Screenshot image files should ideally be put in the

-assets/ directory (which you'll likely need to create) in the root of your SVN checkout.
+assets/ directory (which you may need to create) in the root of your SVN checkout.
 This will be on the same level as

 trunk/, for example.
 Alternatively, screenshots can be put in the directory of the tagged stable release (

 trunk/ or the stable tag directory) (the old way).
 The

 assets/ directory is preferred since the screenshots won't be packaged in the plugin's release zip files, saving unnecessary bloat for each download.
 Learn more from the feature's announcement post.